 - Peace of mind — All Spiral bank accounts are issued by nbkc bank, Member FDIC and insurance of accounts of up to $5,000,000 is available.⁷

-It can feel overwhelming to figure out which charity is most deserving of your resources.
+It can feel overwhelming to figure out which are the best charities to donate to.
 Luckily, we have a wealth of information at our fingertips!

 Start with figuring out which issues you care about most and then evaluate each charity on the criteria you care about.

 Even just a few bucks every year can assist programs you care about.
 With an account at Spiral, you can increase the reach that your funds have.